-There are many catamaran tour companies to choose from in the Manual Antonio area, all of which will include lunch and an open bar.
+There are many catamaran tour companies to choose from in the Manuel Antonio area, all of which will include lunch and an open bar.

 The catamarans also provide snorkeling equipment as they know the best spots in the area for guests to take a dip and potentially swim alongside marine life.